 How to Help a Friend Having Suicidal Thoughts: 7 Ways to Support

-It can feel overwhelming and scary when a friend discloses they’re thinking about killing themselves.
-You want to help them, but you aren’t sure what to do.
-But it's okay and important to talk about it.
-Honest and supportive conversations with a friend can help remind them that they aren't alone and connect them to life-saving resources.
-Let's look at what you can do to provide that support.
+When a friend reveals they are thinking about killing themselves, it can feel overwhelming and scary.
+You want to help, but you aren't sure how.
+It is okay to feel that way, and it is essential to discuss it.
+Honest, supportive conversations with friends help remind them they aren't alone.
+It also connects them to life-saving resources.
+Let's look at what you can do to provide support to a friend contemplating suicide.

-It can feel overwhelming and scary when a friend discloses they’re thinking about killing themselves.
-You want to help them, but you aren’t sure what to do.
-You may wonder if talking about suicide with them will only make it worse.
-Or you’re worried that you’ll say the wrong thing.
+It is natural to feel unsure about what to do when a friend says they are thinking about suicide.
+You may wonder if talking about suicide with them will make it worse.
+You may be worried that you'll say something wrong.

-It’s common to feel uncertain about how to help a friend having suicidal thoughts and urges.
-For many people and communities, this isn't something you talk about.
-There's still stigma and discomfort surrounding both suicide and mental health.
+Feeling uncertain about how to help a friend having suicidal thoughts and urges is natural and normal.
+For many people and communities, this is not a standard topic of conversation.
+Unfortunately, stigma and discomfort surround suicide and other mental health topics.
+However, suicide is a significant mental health issue and needs discussion.

-- Saying goodbyes to their friends or loved ones
+- Saying goodbyes to friends or loved ones.

 - Focusing on death and dying